Calibration and Uncertainty for multiRater Volume Assessment in multiorgan Segmentation (CURVAS) challenge results: Team Methods

 \subsection{Teams' summary}

 Out of the seven teams, three (MedIG, BreizhSeg, PredictED) submitted two algorithms, meaning the total number of submissions was ten.
 The different teams' algorithms are summarized in Table \ref{tab:algorithms}.
 All of the submissions were based on a UNet architecture, each with its own variations.
-Two of the teams, MedIG and PredictED, incorporated merging techniques for the manual annotations provided, while the others opted not to use any merging and instead trained on all labels.
+Two of the teams, MedIG and PredictED, incorporated merging techniques for the manual annotations provided (using STAPLE and Majority Voting, respectively), while the others opted not to use any merging and instead trained on all labels.
 All participants trained with small 3D patches, and during inference, they employed the sliding window technique with specific adaptations for each model, except for one, which trained using 2D images from entire CT slices.
-Most of the algorithms utilized data augmentation, and the majority combined Dice Loss and Cross Entropy for training.
+Preprocessing strategies varied: MedIG, PrAEcision, and BCNAIM standardized voxel spacing and used intensity normalization; BCNAIM also performed cropping centered on organ regions, while CAI4CAI scaled intensities and applied affine transformations; PredictED worked on native 2D CT slices without resampling.
+Augmentation usage ranged from none (BreizhSeg) to highly diverse pipelines: DLAI combined spatial (rotations, scaling, mirroring) and intensity (noise, brightness, contrast, gamma) transformations with elastic deformations; MedIG used nnU-Net’s default 3D augmentations with mirroring disabled; PrAEcision applied spatial transformations; BCNAIM used MONAI transforms targeting both spatial and intensity variability; PredictED employed 2D geometric (rotations, flips, shifts, scales) and photometric (brightness, contrast) augmentations.
+Most algorithms combined Dice Loss and Cross Entropy for training.
 However, PredictED used Focal Loss to address class imbalance and CAI4CAI used a combination of Dice Loss and Cross Entropy, as other teams, but added a calibration loss based on Average Calibration Error.
 Lastly, four teams (PrAEcision, BreizhSeg, BCNAIM, and PredictED) incorporated external knowledge, either through pretrained models or public external databases.